joesobo/CodeGraphy/README.md

 Simply CodeGraphy helps you **better understand file connections**.
 With its force-based graph you can get a completely different view of the architecture of your codebase and make quick informed decisions about where your code is "knotted" in the graph.

+# Note!

+Development for V2 is underway.
+This involves some large scale changes so its been completely rewritten from the ground up and will perform much better, with many additional features.
+Feel free to track its progress here: https://github.com/joesobo/CodeGraphyV2

 ## Install CodeGraphy

 Install CodeGraphy for [VSCode](https://marketplace.visualstudio.com/items?itemName=codegraphy.codegraphy)